moby/moby/docs/sources/userguide/usingdocker.md

     Attach to a running container

       --no-stdin=false: Do not attach stdin
-      --sig-proxy=true: Proxify all received signal to the process (even in non-tty mode)
+      --sig-proxy=true: Proxify all received signal to the process (non-TTY mode only)

 > **Note:**
 > You can see a full list of Docker's commands